cyberark/summon/README.md

 Running an implementation of cauldron against this example file will

-1. Fetch the secret defined at `aws/iam/user/robot/access_key_id` in a secrets server and set the environment variable `AWS_ACCESS_KEY_ID` to the secret's value.
+1. Fetch the secret stored at `aws/iam/user/robot/access_key_id` and set the environment variable `AWS_ACCESS_KEY_ID` to the secret's value.
 2. The value of `AWS_PEM` will be the path to a temporary memory-mapped file that is cleaned up on exit of the process cauldron is wrapping.
 3. `ENVIRONMENT` will be interpolated at runtime by using cauldron's `-D` flag, like so: `cauldron -D '$environment=production'`.
 This flag can be specified multiple times.

 ## Providers

 Cauldron uses plug-and-play providers.
 A provider is any executable that satisfies this contract:

-* Accepts one argument, where a secret is located
+* Accepts one argument, which is the provider-specific identifier of a secret.
 * Returns the value of the secret on stdout and exit code 0 if retrieval was successful.
 * Returns an error message on stderr and a non-0 exit code if retrieval was unsuccessful.

-Providers can be written in any language you prefer.
-They can be as simple as a shell script.
+Providers can be written in any language.
+A provider can be as simple as a `sh` script.

-When cauldron runs it will look for a provider in `/usr/libexec/cauldron/`.
+When cauldron runs, it looks for a provider in `/usr/libexec/cauldron/`.
 If there is one executable in this directory it will use it as the default provider.
 If the directory hold multiple executables you will be prompted to select the one you want to use.
 You can set the provider with the `-p, --provider` flag to the CLI or via the environment variable `CAULDRON_PROVIDER`.
 If your provider is in a location